Centered octagonal number

 Calculating Ramanujan's tau function on a centered octagonal number yields an odd number, whereas for any other number the function yields an even number.

-$O_n$ is the number of $2 \times 2$ matrices with elements from $0$ to $n$ whose determinant and permanent are both zero, i.e. that have a either a row or column that is identically zero.
+$O_n$ is the number of $2 \times 2$ matrices with elements from $0$ to $n$ whose determinant and permanent are both zero, i.e. that have an either a row or column that is identically zero.